cgoulart35/GBot/README.md

 #### GBot 6.0
 - (NEW) <ins>Slash command</ins> functionality for all commmands (Config, GCoin, GTrade, Hype, Music, Patreon, and Storms)
 - (NEW) <ins>Storms</ins> enhancements to show all Storm activity only in the configured channel & purge messages all at once
+- (NEW) <ins>Config</ins> enhancement allowing admins to enable or disable legacy prefix commands in their servers

 #### GBot 5.0
 - <ins>Storms</ins> (randomly timed mini-games) have returned from [StormBot](https://github.com/cgoulart35/StormBot)